-Tarantino sold the rights to the film for $10,000 after he'd tried to set the project up himself - this was before the Oscar-winning success of Pulp Fiction - and would regret the decision.
-That said, rumours that he held animosity towards Oliver Stone himself were just that.
-In interviews since, Tarantino has always been respectful towards him.
+Tarantino sold the rights to the movie for $10,000 after he’d tried to set the project up himself–this was before the Oscar-winning success of Pulp Fiction–and he would regret the decision.
+That said, rumors that he held animosity toward Stone himself were just that.
+In interviews since, Tarantino has always been respectful toward the Platoon director.

-Back to Killer Instinct, though.
-There are a couple of passages in the book which relate to the way product placement was used in the film.
-Firstly, Hamsher reports how one particular shot was required in exchange for free pairs of cowboy boots for some of those making the movie.
-The trade off was that the brand name of said boots was on the side of a truck that needed to be included.
+Back to Killer Instinct though: There are a couple of passages in the book which relate to the way product placement was used in the movie.
+Firstly, Hamsher reports how one particular shot was required in exchange for free pairs of cowboy shoes for some of those making the movie.
+The trade off was that the brand name of said shoes was on the side of a truck that needed to be included.
 Stone included the shot.

-You might not like the scene, but it's an interesting approach.
-And then, pretty much straight after it, there's an advert for Coca-Cola.
-If you were one of the many who sat there at the time of watching the movie wondering why on earth The Coca-Cola Company agreed to that, then you were not alone.
-Certain executives at The Coca-Cola Company more than shared your view.
-The famous Coca-Cola polar bear advert was used on more than one occasion throughout the film, mainly when Stone was making points about violence,
+You might not like the scene, but it’s an interesting approach.
+And then, pretty much straight after it, there’s an ad for Coca-Cola.
+If you were one of the many who sat there at the time of watching the movie wondering why on earth the Coca-Cola Company agreed to that, then you were not alone.
+Certain executives at the Coca-Cola Company more than shared your view.
+The famous Coca-Cola polar bear ad was used on more than one occasion throughout the movie, mainly when Stone was making a switch about about the violence.

 So how did it happen?
-It's a simple question, with a simple answer: the Natural Born Killers team asked, The Coca-Cola Company said yes.
-What The Coca-Cola Company didn't do, crucially, was watch the film in time, or apparently insist that they saw it before it was released.
+It’s a simple question, with a simple answer: the Natural Born Killers team asked, and the Coca-Cola Company said yes.
+What the Coca-Cola Company didn’t do, crucially, was watch the movie in time, or apparently insist that they saw it before it was released.

-As the Associated Press reported back in August 1994, "Coca-Cola thought that the spot was to be used in a scene in which Tommy Lee Jones watched the Super Bowl on television.
-Instead, the commercial is interspersed with images such as a headless, bloody body.
-The spots were used three times in the film, intercut with brutal images of mayhem".
+As the Associated Press reported back in August 1994, “Coca-Cola thought that the spot was to be used in a scene in which Tommy Lee Jones watched the Super Bowl on television.
+Instead the commercial is interspersed with images such as a headless, bloody body.
+The spots were used three times in the movie, intercut with brutal images of mayhem”.

-Oliver Stone himself admits on the commentary track for the film that The Coca-Cola Company board of directors was "furious" when it saw the finished movie, and how its branding had been used to punctuate key moments of the film.
-This clearly wasn't the vision that the firm had when it got involved with movies.
-At one stage after all, The Coca-Cola Company owned Columbia Pictures, eventually selling the film business to Sony in 1989.
+Oliver Stone himself admits on the commentary track for the movie that the Coca-Cola Company board of directors was “furious” when it saw the finished movie and how its branding had been used to punctuate key moments.
+This clearly wasn’t the vision that the firm had when it got involved with movies.
+At one stage, after all, the company owned Columbia Pictures, eventually selling the movie business to Sony in 1989.
 It does make it all just a little more surprising.
-After all, this wasn't a company with no experience of films and how they worked.
+After all, this wasn’t a corporation with no experience of films and how they worked.

 And yet Natural Born Killers was testament to the way product placement was seen back in the early 1990s.
-The Coca-Cola Company formalised its processes in the aftermath of Natural Born Killers, and many big brands heeded the same lesson.
+The Coca-Cola Company formalized its processes in the aftermath, and many big brands heeded the same lesson.
 Processes were put in place, and companies suddenly became a lot more guarded about how their brands were used in the movies.

 Arguably as a consequence of this, the product placement business mushroomed.
-Because both studios and brands worked out how this could be mutually beneficial, if put on a more formal footing.
-It wasn't as if money hadn't changed hands before in exchange for brand names appearing in films - although a lot of product placement back then was actually free of charge - but the proverbial goalposts most certainly shifted.
+Because both studios and brands worked out how this could be mutually beneficial once put on a more formal footing.
+It wasn’t as if money hadn’t changed hands before in exchange for brand names appearing in films–although a lot of product placement back then was actually free of charge–but the proverbial goalposts most certainly shifted.
 Product placement became more controlled and sought after, from both sides of the fence.

-In 2000 for instance, just six years later, The Coca-Cola Company actively sponsored a Warner Bros TV show by the name of Young Americans.
-The show didn't last, but the sign that things had changed came when a scene in it was reshot because a Pepsi machine was in the background at one stage.
-The Coca-Cola Company had gone from a business that had blindly signed off the use of one of its iconic commercials, to one that was examining the deployment of its branding in minute detail.
+In 2000 for instance, just six years later, Coca-Cola actively sponsored a Warner Bros.
+TV show by the name of Young Americans.
+The show didn’t last, but the sign that things had changed came when a scene in it was reshot because a Pepsi machine was in the background at one stage.
+The Coca-Cola Company had gone from a business that had blindly signed off the use of one of its iconic commercials to one that was examining the deployment of its branding in minute detail.

-Consequently, studios were alive to the impact such product placements would have, and it's now a given that product placement can take the edge off the price of a particularly high blockbuster movie budget.
-Just check out Man Of Steel: Warner Bros lured in Budweiser, iHop, CNN, Sears, Nokia and many more.
-According to reports, such 'commercial partnerships' (that's the current terminology) brought in over $160m.
-In all, over 100 contracts with 'global marketing partners' were signed for Man Of Steel, and product placement made up a solid amount of those.
+Consequently, studios were aware of the impact such product placements would have, and it’s now a given that product placement can take the edge off the price of a particularly high blockbuster movie budget.
+Just check out Man of Steel: Warner Bros. lured in Budweiser, iHop, CNN, Sears, Nokia, and many more.
+According to reports, such “commercial partnerships” (that’s the current terminology) brought in over $160 million.
+In all, over 100 contracts with “global marketing partners” were signed for Man of Steel, and product placement made up a solid amount of those.

-It's certainly a lot different from 1994.
-And while the collision of Natural Born Killers and The Coca-Cola Company had been coming, that it was those two that collided - on such a controversial film anyway - was the key variable.
-Yet so laid back was product placement in cinema, even in the early 1990s, that something was soon going to give.
+It’s certainly a lot different from 1994.
+And while the collision of Natural Born Killers and the Coca-Cola Company had been coming, that it was those two that collided – on such a controversial movie anyway – was the key variable.
+Yet so laid back was product placement in movie theater, even in the early 1990s, that something was soon going to give.
 It did, and the ramifications do continue to be felt.
-It's telling that no company has been caught out the same way again.
+It’s telling that no company has been caught out the same way again.